-All degree-seeking students have the opportunity to synthesize and put the knowledge and skills they have learned into practice in an applied learning environment.
-Transfer Degree-seekers are required to complete a minimum of one credit, 30-hour project, which allows them to creatively apply their knowledge, acquired skills, and critical thinking.

-Potential projects may include: community service, original research, study abroad, campus-related activities, foreign travel, work study, thesis papers, mentoring, working with external agencies, visiting/developing exhibits, or capstone projects.
-Students may participate in either individual or collaborative projects.
-Students will carry out their projects in consultation with a faculty mentor and will initiate their projects by completing a Learning Contract.
-Students will receive assistance in completing this contract from their academic advisor or the Learning Into Action Coordinator in Counseling and Career Services.
+Transfer degree-seeking students have the opportunity to synthesize and put the knowledge and skills they have learned into practice in an applied learning environment.
+Students may complete a one credit, 30-hour project which allows them to creatively apply their knowledge, acquired skills, and critical thinking.
+Potential projects include: community service, original research, study abroad, campus-related activities, foreign travel, work study, thesis papers, mentoring, working with external agencies, visiting/developing exhibits, or capstone projects.
+Students may participate in either individual or collaborative projects, and carry out their projects in consultation with a faculty sponsor.
+For more information, contact Counseling and Career Services at the Mount Vernon or Whidbey Island campus.